a1410453/2048/README.md

 This game based on CLI
-You can run it on compiler  "g++ game.cpp -o game" like this, then "./game"
+You can run it on compiler  "g++ game.cpp -o game" like this, then "./game" if you do not want to download c++ you can open it google colab https://colab.research.google.com/drive/13xwTV91e4TeaYgyiFPZvbj-L2HMgoUl2?usp=sharing

 You can manually change grid size to make it harder or easier to play the game.